yassinfrh/RT_assignment2/README.md

 </figure>
 <br/><br/><br/>

 - `info_node.py` is the node that prints the distance of the robot from the desired position and its average speed, getting them from the */pos_vel* topic as a custom message.
-The information is printed with the frequency setted as a ROS parameter inside of the launch file
+The information is printed with the frequency set as a ROS parameter inside of the launch file
 - `go_to_point_service.py` is the service node that, when called, makes the robot move toward the desired position, retrieved from the ROS parameter
 - `wall_follow_service.py` is the service node that, when called, makes the robot move around an obstacle (a wall, an object...)
-- `goals_service.py` is the service node that, when called, prints the number of times a goal has been reached and the number of times a goal has been cancelled
+- `goals_service.py` is the service node that, when called, prints the number of times a goal has been reached and the number of times a goal has been canceled

 ## Install and run